 A-Shares Risk.
 A-Shares are issued by companies incorporated in mainland China and are traded on Chinese exchanges.
-Investments in A-Shares are made available to domestic Chinese investors and certain foreign investors, including those who have been approved as a QFII or a RQFII and through the Stock Connect Programs, which currently include the Shanghai-Hong Kong Stock Connect, Shenzhen-Hong Kong Stock Connect, Shanghai-London Stock Connect, and the China-Japan Stock Connect.
-Investments by other foreign investors in A-Shares are subject to various regulations and limits.
-Investments in A-Shares are subject to various restrictions.
+Investments in A-Shares are made available to domestic Chinese investors and certain foreign investors, including those who have been approved as a QFII or a RQFII and through the Stock Connect Programs, which currently include the Shanghai-Hong Kong Stock Connect, Shenzhen-Hong Kong Stock Connect, Shanghai-London Stock Connect, and China-Japan Stock Connect.
+Investments by foreign investors in A-Shares are subject to various restrictions, regulations and limits.
+The Fund currently intends to gain exposure to A-Shares through the Stock Connect Programs or through the Underlying Fund.
+The Fund may also gain exposure to A-Shares by investing in investments that provide exposure to A-Shares for the Fund.
 Investments in A-Shares are heavily regulated and the recoupment and repatriation of assets invested in A-Shares is subject to restrictions by the Chinese government.
 A-Shares may be subject to frequent and widespread trading halts and may become illiquid.
 This could cause volatility in the Fund's share price and subject the Fund to a greater risk of trading halts.

 Custody Risks.
-In accordance with Chinese regulations, A-Shares acquired through a QFII or RQFII license will be held in the joint names of the Fund and Bosera.
-While Bosera may not use such an account for any purpose other than for maintaining the Fund's assets, the Fund's assets may not be as well protected as they would be if it were possible for them to be registered and held solely in the name of the Fund.
-There is a risk that creditors of Bosera may assert that the securities are owned by Bosera and that regulatory actions taken against Bosera may affect the Fund.
+In accordance with Chinese regulations and the terms of a QFII or RQFII license, as applicable, and insofar as Krane acquires a QFII or RQFII license, A-Shares will be held in the joint names of the Fund and Krane.
+While Krane may not use such an account for any purpose other than for maintaining the Fund's assets, the Fund's assets may not be as well protected as they would be if it were possible for them to be registered and held solely in the name of the Fund.
+There is a risk that creditors of Krane may affect the Fund.
 The risk is particularly acute in the case of cash deposited with a People's Republic of China ("PRC") sub-custodian ("PRC Custodian") because it may not be segregated, and it may be treated as a debt owing from the PRC Custodian to the Fund as a depositor.
 Thus, in the event of a PRC Custodian bankruptcy, liquidation, or similar event, the Fund may face difficulties and/or encounter delays in recovering its cash.